hamidgasmi/training.computerscience.cloud.aws/README.md

 - It converts media files from their original source format into different formats that will play on smartphones, tablets, PCs, etc
 - It provides transcoding presets for popular output formats: we don't need to guess about which settings work best on particular devices
 - It also operates in a serverless fashion: we're not allocating the underlying infastructure that is used to transcode these files
-- Pay based on transcoded minutes and the resolution at which we transcode.
+- Pay based on transcoded minutes and the resolution at which we transcode

 ---